-In off-line packetized applications forward error correction FEC yields spectacular results.
+In off-line packetized applications forward error correction FEC yields spectacular results in the most challenging network conditions.
 Via satellite broadcast channel with erasure resilient Raptor codes [1] it is possible to recurrently update voluminous GPS maps to millions of motor vehicles under conditions of arbitrary fragmental visibility and without a feed-back channel.
-In the film industry, LT codes [2] enable a fast delivery over the lossy internet of the day's film footage across thousands of miles away.
-Third Generation Partnership Project (3GPP), recently adopted Raptor as a mandatory code in Multimedia Broadcast/Multicast Service (MBMS), for its significant performance in file transfer [3], [4], [5].
+In the film industry, LT codes [2] enable a fast delivery of the day's film footage over the lossy internet across thousands of miles.
+Third Generation Partnership Project (3GPP), recently adopted Raptor as a mandatory code in Multimedia Broadcast/Multicast Service (MBMS), for its significant performance in file transfer and linear CPU cost [3], [4], [5].

 The above examples of off-line streaming can significantly benefit from FEC due to the fact that in contrary to real-time streaming, the application is not obliged to deliver in time the "fresh" packets and the buffer size is not a concern.
 When buffer size is restricted, FEC can only mitigate short granular failures.
 Many studies reported weak or negligible improvements from applications of FEC to real-time streaming.
 According to [6] improvements due to the application of FEC are present only if the stochastic packet losses range is between 1% and 5%.
-For real-time packetized streaming one may combine FEC with retransmissions [7].
+Author of [7] proposed to combine FEC with retransmissions to improve its efficiency in real-time packetized streaming.
 In [8], a high overhead has been reported from the use of FEC during bursts.
-The author of [9] claims that for two-way, delay-sensitive real-time communications, the application of FEC on the packet level can not give any valuable results at all.
+The author of [9] claims that for two-way, delay-sensitive real-time communications. the application of FEC on the packet level can not give any valuable results at all.